Using Face Check with Microsoft Entra Verified ID and unlocking high assurance verifications at scale

 What is the difference between Face Check and Face ID?

 Face ID is a vision based biometric security option offer on Apple products for unlocking a device to access to a mobile app.
 Face Check is a Microsoft Entra Verified ID feature that also uses vision based AI technology, but compares the user to the presented Verified ID.
-Face Check determines if the user identity is valid across a wide range of online scenarios where high-assurance access is required such as high value business processes or access to sensitive company information.
+Face Check determines the user identity across a wide range of online scenarios where high-assurance access is required.
+Some examples of that are high value business processes or access to sensitive company information.
 Both mechanisms require a user to face a camera in the process but operate in different ways.

 Is the Face Check biometric vision check performed on the mobile device?